WaiswaJBryans/Ai-chatbot-using-html-css-and-js/README.md

 1. User types a message and presses Send.
 2. The message appears on the right side (blue bubble).
 3. The app sends the message to OpenRouter via its API.
-4. The AI's response appears on the left (green bubble).
+4. The AI response appears on the left (green bubble).
 5. The chat box scrolls smoothly to always show the latest message.

 ## Customization